zoobab/micropython-lede/README.md

 * Add upip to be install packages
 * Export USB GPIOs from the host machine inside the container
 * Export I2C bus from the host machine inside the container
+* Export SPI bus from the host machine inside the container
 * Add more examples that does not require extra hardware

 Links